 ISO 26262 redefines the safety integrity levels in term of Automotive SIL (ASIL) with a scale from A, the lowest level, to D, the highest level.
-A correlation matrix between SIL and ASIL values has been empirically identified by TÜV SÜD and is illustrated in the following figure.
+A correlation matrix between SIL and ASIL values has been empirically identified by TÜV SÜD and is illustrated in Figure 10.